Trump says he rejected sum South Korea offered for defense costs

-U.S. President Donald Trump said on Monday he had rejected a sum offered by South Korea in response to his demand that Seoul pay for a larger share of the cost of U.S. military forces deployed in the country.

-"Now they've offered us a certain amount of money and I've rejected it," Trump said at a White House news conference.
+U.S. President Donald Trump said on Monday he had rejected a sum offered by South Korea in response to his demand that Seoul pay for a larger share of the cost of U.S. military forces deployed there.
+"Now they've offered us a certain amount of money and I've rejected it," Trump said at a White House news conference, adding that Seoul was paying about a billion dollars a year towards a U.S. troop presence of 28,000-32,000 personnel.

 "We're defending a wonderful nation.
 We're asking them to pay for a big percentage of what we're doing.
 It's not fair. ...
-It's a question of will they contribute toward the defense of their own nation."
+It's a question of will they contribute toward the defense of their own nation," Trump added.
+U.S. officials told Reuters earlier this month that Trump had rejected a South Korean offer made ahead of that country's mid-April parliamentary election of an increase of at least 13% from the previous cost-sharing accord.

+"We're doing a tremendous service.
+We have a wonderful feeling and a wonderful relationship with each other, but we have to be treated equitably and fairly,” Trump said.
+When asked about reports that he was negotiating a reduction of U.S. troop numbers with South Korean President Moon Jae-in, Trump appeared to reject this, replying:

+"It's not a question of reduction, it's a question of, will they contribute toward the defense of their own nation?
+We're defending nations that are very wealthy.
+South Korea's a very wealthy nation - they make our television sets, they make ships, they make everything."
+Trump said "we'll find out fairly soon" what would happen with the negotiation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)